emtee40/SHFB-Wiki/System-Requirements-and-Building-the-Code.md

 the entire toolset can be tested in a common location that matches the release build folder layout.
 Some of the key folders beneath it are listed below.

-*SHFB\Deploy\Data* - This folder contains the reflection data files for the core .NET Framework.
-These are used during the BuildAssembler step to insert information about the base .NET Framework class members.
-A script is included to rebuild this information as it is not included with the source code.
-It is currently set to build using the .NET Framework 4.5.1 assemblies.
+*SHFB\Deploy\Data* - This folder contains the reflection data files for the core .NET Frameworks.
+These are used during the MRefBuilder step to determine the framework assemblies and during the BuildAssembler step to insert information about the base .NET Framework class members.
+The Reflection Data Manager tool is used to rebuild this information as it is not included with the source code.
+The MasterBuild.bat script will generate reflection data for the latest version of the .NETFramework platform based on the versions available on your system.
+To build reflection data for other platforms such as .NETCore, .NETPortable, .NETMicroFramework, Silverlight, WindowsPhone, and WindowsPhoneApp, see the Reflection Data Manager topic in the Sandcastle tools help file.

 *SHFB\Deploy\Extras* - This folder contains optional tools that are not part of Sandcastle or SHFB such as the HTML to MAML converter and the web project code providers.